jakobjassmann/ecodes-dk-lidar/documentation/variables.md

 **File names:** `normalized_z_mean_xxxx_xxx.tif` and `normalized_z_sd_xxxx_xxx.tif`

-**File type and units:** `16-bit integer, m x 100` and `16-bit integer, m x 100`
+**File type and units:** `16-bit integer, metre x 100` and `16-bit integer, metre x 100`

 **Description:**

 Arithmetic mean and standard deviation of the mean height above ground (normalised z) for all points in a 10 m x 10 m grid cell.

-The normalised z for each point is calculated for the point cloud in each tile using OpalsAddInfo by substracting the absolute height above sea-level in the point cloud by the absolute height of the representive cell of the 0.4 m DTM.
-For this output variable the arithmetic mean and standard deviation of the normalized_z are calculated for all points within a 10 m x 10 m cell.
-Calculations are carried out for a single tile using the OPALS Cell module.
-All points referes exactly to the following set of classes: ground, water, building, as well as low\-, medium\- and high\-vegetation (classes 2,3,4,5,6,9).
+A normalised z attribute for each point is added to the point cloud of a single tile using [OpalsAddInfo](https://opals.geo.tuwien.ac.at/html/stable/ModuleAddInfo.html).
+To do so the absolute height above sea-level of a point is substracted by the absolute height of the underlying cell of the 0.4 m digital terrain model.
+The arithmetic mean and standard deviation of the normalized_z are then calculated for all points within a 10 m x 10 m cell.
+These calculations are carried out with the [OPALS Cell module](https://opals.geo.tuwien.ac.at/html/stable/ModuleCell.html).
+Here, all points referes to the following set of classes: ground, water, building, as well as low\-, medium\- and high\-vegetation (classes 2,3,4,5,6,9).

 The American spelling of the variable name is kept for legacy reasons.